Section 19: Wittenberg Mountain to Phoenicia

 2.50 The Long Path reaches the summit of Cross Mountain.
 The trail starts slowly descending and passes over low cliffs and through several open areas where brambles and blueberries can be found.
 In about 3/4 mile the trail reaches the col between Cross Mountain and Mount Pleasant and passes through a relatively dark and cool forest, until the trail starts ascending again.

 4.00 The trail reaches a fine viewpoint to the west, with Wittenberg and Panther Mountains in full view.
-The trail than veers to the east side of the ridge, passing a seasonal spring in about 1/10 of a mile.
+The trail then veers to the east side of the ridge, passing a seasonal spring in about 0.1 mile.

 5.75 The trail passes another unmarked side trail to a fine viewpoint to the east.